MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-packages-edu.md

 > [!NOTE]
 > This is an example, and as stated above, you should set these policies in accordance to your educational institution's guidelines.

-## Policies that should be assigned for educator safety
+## Policies that should be assigned for educators

-These are recommended policy settings for admins to apply for educators, to allow them to have a safe and productive Teams experience.
+These are recommended policy settings for admins to apply for educators, so they can have a safe class experience for their students.

+> [!NOTE]
+> The policy recommendations for students contains more information than the educators' sections you'll see below.
+While you may set policy settings in-line with your educational institute's own policies and procedures, the recommendations provided here are strictly relevant when it comes to the safety and security of students.

 ### Meeting policies